The Theory of Everything (2014 film): Plot

-As the Lucasian Professor of Mathematics at Cambridge, Stephen goes on to develop a theory about the visibility of black holes that they emit radiation and becomes a world-renowned physicist.
+As the Lucasian Professor of Mathematics at Cambridge, Stephen goes on to develop a theory of the visibility of black holes that emit radiation, becoming a world-renowned physicist.

-In the 1980s, while attending an opera performance in Bordeaux on holiday, Stephen falls ill and is rushed to a hospital.
+In the 1980s, while on holiday in Bordeaux, Stephen falls ill and is rushed to a hospital.
 The doctor informs Jane that he has pneumonia and the tracheotomy he needs to survive will leave him mute.
 She agrees to the surgery.
 Stephen learns to use a spelling board and uses it to communicate with his new nurse, Elaine Mason.
 He receives a computer with a built-in voice synthesizer and uses it to write a book, A Brief History of Time, which becomes an international best-seller.

 In the late 1980s, Stephen tells Jane he has been invited to the United States to accept an award and will take Elaine with him.
 Jane faces the fact that the marriage has not been working, saying she "did her best", and they agree to divorce.
 While Stephen has fallen in love with Elaine, Jane and Jonathan reunite.

 Stephen goes to deliver a public lecture where he sees a student drop a pen.
 He imagines getting up to return it, almost crying at the reminder of how his disease has affected him.
-He then gives a speech telling audiences to pursue their ambitions despite the harsh reality of life: "While there's life, there is hope."
+He then gives a speech telling audiences to pursue their ambitions despite the harsh reality of life: "While there is life, there is hope."

 On being made a member of the Order of the Companions of Honour in 1989, Stephen invites Jane to go with him to meet Queen Elizabeth II, where they share a happy day together with their three children.

 An extended closing series of select moments from the film, shown in reverse, back to the moment Stephen first saw Jane – the reversal is reminiscent of Stephen's research methodology of reversing time to understand the beginning of the universe.

-An epilogue reveals that A Brief History of Time has sold over ten million copies worldwide; Stephen declined an offer of a knighthood and has no plans to retire; Jane earned her PhD in Medieval Spanish Poetry and married Jonathan; and both Stephen and Jane remain friends, sharing three grandchildren.
+An epilogue reveals that A Brief History of Time has sold over ten million copies worldwide; Stephen declined an offer of a knighthood and has no plans to retire; Jane earned her PhD degree in medieval Spanish poetry and married Jonathan; and both Stephen and Jane remain friends, sharing three grandchildren.